kanaek/Kinect-ASUS-Xtion-Pro-Live-Calibration-Tutorials/README.md

 rosrun rviz rviz
 ```

 See `kienct calibration.pdf` to view the tutorial of how to calibrate kinect.
+And note that these codes have been tested on OpenCV 2.4.